Yankees vs. Mets Player Props Betting Odds

-Francisco Lindor and Gleyber Torres are two of the players with prop bets for the taking when the New York Mets and the New York Yankees square off at Citi Field on Tuesday (first pitch at 7:10 PM ET).
+Player prop bet options for Francisco Lindor, Gleyber Torres and others are available when the New York Mets host the New York Yankees at Citi Field on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!